ywssp/bot.wssp/README.md

 ### TOKEN

-The token of the bot
+The token of the bot.
+Available in the Discord developer portal.

 ### CLIENT_ID